moon-up/docs-old/docs/moon-sdk/@moon/moon-api/usage.md

 The `sendTransaction` method takes a `Transaction` object as its argument and returns a `TransactionResponse` object, which contains information about the transaction, including its hash and status.

-For more information about the methods provided by the `MoonApi` class, please refer to the [API Reference](./api-reference.md).